-- a) The receiving company owns at least 10 % of the distributing company, and - b) the distributing company is comprised by taxation rules and taxed on its net income respectively in its country of tax residency, and - c) the tax authorities in its country of tax residence exchange information with the Danish tax authorities under a tax treaty/an international agreement/an administrative tax assistance agreement, and - d) the distribution cannot be deducted for tax purposes by the distributing company, and - e) the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in a receiving company if further, withholding tax at re-distribution is not protected under the EU Parent/ Subsidiary Directive, or if
+- a) The receiving company owns at least 10 % of the distributing company, and - b) the distributing company is comprised by taxation rules and taxed on its net income respectively in its country of tax residency, and - c) the tax authorities in its country of tax residence exchange information with the Danish tax authorities under a tax treaty/an international agreement/an administrative tax assistance agreement, and - d) the distribution cannot be deducted for tax purposes by the distributing company, and - e) the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in a receiving company if further, withholding tax at redistribution is not protected under the EU Parent/Subsidiary Directive (as of 1 January 2020, the EU Parent/ Subsidiary Directive protection is abolished).

+or if

-- a) the receiving company has decisive influence in the distributing company (due to votes, shareholder agreement, etc.) whereby the companies may either be subject to compulsory Danish joint taxation or could participate in a voluntary Danish international joint taxation, and - b) the distribution cannot be deducted for tax purposes by the distributing company and - c) the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in a receiving company if further, withholding tax at redistribution is not protected under the EU Parent/Subsidiary Directive.
+- a) the receiving company has decisive influence in the distributing company (due to votes, shareholder agreement, etc.) whereby the companies may either be subject to compulsory Danish joint taxation or could participate in a voluntary Danish international joint taxation, and - b) the distribution cannot be deducted for tax purposes by the distributing company and - c) the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in a receiving company if further, withholding tax at redistribution is not protected under the EU Parent/Subsidiary Directive (as of 1 January 2020, the EU Parent/ Subsidiary Directive protection is abolished).